Taresta/Portfolio/README.md

 This project is a personal portfolio project that showcases the skills, projects, and contact information of Paradox Shadow.

 ##Features
--Responsive design
+- Responsive design
--Skill Showcase
+- Skill Showcase
--Project Gallery
+- Project Gallery
--Contact Form
+- Contact Form

 ##Installation
 To set up this project locally: